zimmertr/Kubernetes-Manifests/README.md

 [These manifests](Sonarr/) are used to deploy Sonarr to Kubernetes.
 They rely on MetalLB to configure a load balancer as well as an exported NFS mountpoint that Kubernetes can bind to with a persistent volume in order to interact with downloaded TV Shows and other subdirectories on your fileserver involved in running a Bittorrent server that is integrated with RSS feeds.

+**Radarr**

+[These manifests](Radarr/) are used to deploy Radarr to Kubernetes.
+They rely on MetalLB to configure a load balancer as well as an exported NFS mountpoint that Kubernetes can bind to with a persistent volume in order to interact with downloaded Movies and other subdirectories on your fileserver involved in running a Bittorrent server that is integrated with RSS feeds.

 **Unifi Controller**

 [These Manifests](Unifi_Controller/) are used to deploy the Unifi Controller to Kubernetes.
 They rely on MetalLB to configure a load balancer as well as an exported NFS mountpoint that Kubernetes can bind to with a persistent volume in order to store Unifi's configuration.
 Furthermore, additional configuration will be necessary at the software level and device discovery may not work.